-The M.F.A. in Scenography is a three-year integrated program of study leading to a Master of Fine Arts degree, the terminal degree for professionals working in design for theatre, film, and television.
+The M.F.A. in Scenography is a three-year integrated program of study leading to a Master of Fine Arts degree, the terminal degree for professionals working in design for theatre, dance, film, and television.
 Scenography classes take an engaged practice based approach to theatre design to prepare students in areas of technical production such as costume, lighting, and set design.
 Our core curriculum provides students with the tools that they need to develop a portfolio in a wide variety of theatrical and performance genres.
 Students will execute realized designs in both the large Crafton-Preyer proscenium stage, the William Inge Memorial theatre (black box) as well as studio and site specific spaces.
 Students learn new technologies in theatre, lighting and costume design, including new innovations in Virtual Realities.

 Admission to Graduate Studies

 An applicant seeking to pursue graduate study in the College may be admitted as either a degree-seeking or non-degree seeking student.
 Policies and procedures of Graduate Studies govern the process of Graduate admission.
 These may be found in the Graduate Studies section of the online catalog.

 Please consult the Departments & Programs section of the online catalog for information regarding program-specific admissions criteria and requirements.
 Special admissions requirements pertain to Interdisciplinary Studies degrees, which may be found in the Graduate Studies section of the online catalog.

 Our holistic application evaluations are based on several criteria: grades, the strength of recommendation letters, written or portfolio samples, previous experience and the fit of your interests with our program.
 A full list of application materials and deadlines is available on The Department of Theatre and Dance's admission pages.
 The Department of Theatre and Dance does not admit new students for the Spring or Summer terms.

 Graduate Administrative Associate

 Department of Theatre & Dance